corda/corda-docs-portal/README.md

 ### CI/Jenkins

-The `deploy` target does everything and is intended to be run in the CI system (Jenkins), but can be run locally.
+The `publish` target does everything and is intended to be run in the CI system (Jenkins), but can be run locally.
 It:

 * builds a Docker image with `hugo`
 * runs the `hugo` docker image to produce the site in `/public`